Search for a dark leptophilic scalar produced in association with $\tau^+\tau^-$ pair in $e^+e^-$ annihilation at center-of-mass energies near 10.58 GeV

-To suppress the remaining backgrounds, we train a boosted decision tree (BDT) for each channel, using the \texttt{GradientBoostingClassifier} model available in \texttt{scikit-learn}~\cite{scikit-learn}.
-We define five BDT scores, four of which select four different types of background and one score selects the signal.
-In $\phi_L \to \epem$ ($\phi_L \to \mumu$) channel, those five scores discriminate \tautau, \epem (\mumu), $q\bar{q}$, $\BB$, and signal events from the rest.
+To suppress the remaining backgrounds, we train a multiclass boosted decision tree (BDT) for each channel, using the \texttt{GradientBoostingClassifier} model available in \texttt{scikit-learn}~\cite{scikit-learn}.
+We define five BDT scores to discriminate between the signal and four different types of backgrounds: \tautau, \epem (\mumu), $q\bar{q}$ and $\BB$ in $\phi_L \to \epem$ ($\phi_L \to \mumu$) channel.

-The top four variables ranked according to their feature importance in the BDT for the $\phi_L \to \epem$ channel are thrust~\cite{Brandt:1964sa}, the opening angle between the daughters of the $\phi_L$ candidate in the laboratory frame, $M_{\mathrm{miss}}$ and the transverse distance of the vertex of the $\phi_L$ candidate from the IP.
-The top four variables in the BDT for the $\phi_L \to \mumu$ channel are the invariant mass of \taup and \taum daughter tracks, thrust, $M_{\mathrm{miss}}$ and the total energy of the reconstructed $\phi_L$ candidate in the laboratory frame.
-The other variables used in the BDT are: events shape (ratio of Fox-Wolfram moments~\cite{Fox:1978vu}), missing particles (visible energy, and direction of missing momentum in CM frame), $\phi_L$ candidate (transverse momentum of daughter particles), PID (number of leptons, pion-kaon discriminator for $\phi_L$ daughters), neutral activity (number of $\pi^0$, the sum of energy deposited in ECL not associated with a track), and invariant mass of the system formed by the $\phi_L$ candidate and its nearest photon.
+The top four variables ranked according to their feature importance in the BDT for the $\phi_L \to \epem$ channel are the thrust in the c.m. frame~\cite{Brandt:1964sa}, the opening angle between the daughters of $\phi_L$ candidate in the laboratory frame, $M_{\mathrm{miss}}$ and the transverse distance of the vertex of the $\phi_L$ candidate from the IP.
+The top four variables for the $\phi_L \to \mumu$ channel are the invariant mass of \taup and \taum daughter tracks, thrust, $M_{\mathrm{miss}}$ and the total energy of the reconstructed $\phi_L$ candidate in the laboratory frame.
+The other variables used in the BDT are: event shapes (ratios of Fox-Wolfram moments~\cite{Fox:1978vu}), missing particles (visible energy, and direction of missing momentum in the c.m. frame), $\phi_L$ candidate (transverse momentum of daughter particles), PID (number of leptons, pion-kaon discriminator for $\phi_L$ daughters), neutral activity (number of $\pi^0$, the sum of energy deposited in ECL not associated with a track), and invariant mass of the system formed by the $\phi_L$ candidate and its nearest photon.